Child tax credit

 A child tax credit (CTC) is a tax credit for parents with dependent children given by various countries.
 The credit is often linked to the number of dependent children a taxpayer has and sometimes the taxpayer's income level.
-For example, in the United States, only families making less than $400,000 per year may claim the full CTC.
-Similarly, in the United Kingdom, the tax credit is only available for families making less than £42,000 per year.
+For example, with the Child Tax Credit in the United States, only families making less than $400,000 per year may claim the full CTC.
+Similarly, in the United Kingdom, the tax credit was only available for families making less than £42,000 per year.

 Germany

 Germany has a programme called the Kinderfreibetrag which, despite technically being a tax exemption and not a tax credit, functions similarly.
 The child allowance is an allowance in German tax law, in which a certain amount of money is tax-free in the taxation of parents.
 In the income tax fee paid, child benefit and tax savings through the child tax credit are compared against each other, and the parents pay whichever results in the lesser amount of tax.